- Game loop runs at ~12 FPS

 balloons only.

-Unused explosion animation at $8AD8
+Unused alternate explosion animation

 A 6-frame animation at sprite_unused_explosion shows a diamond shape expanding from a single